RamboV/VMRayDefender/README.md

 	* UnSpecified
 	* ALL

-- For eaxample, if you want to filter the alert by "Medium" and "High" severity, you need to set the value as ["Medium","High"].
+- For example, if you want to filter the alert by "Medium" and "High" severity, you need to set the value as ["Medium","High"].

 - Allowed values for `DefenderAlertStatus` parameter are listed below, kindly note all values are case-senitive
 	* New